 - The best high-end AMD processor: Ryzen 7 3700X

-At just under $100, there isn’t much in the way of stiff competition.
-The last-generation 2200G isn’t as capable, but it is $20 or so cheaper, so if you’re on an even tighter budget, it’s worth considering.
-As is the $50 Athlon 3000G, though that’s delving into extreme budget territory.
+At just under $95, there isn’t much in the way of stiff competition.
+The last-generation 2200G isn’t as capable, but it is currently more expensive, making AMD’s 3200G the more obvious choice.
+The Athlon 3000G is around $55, but that’s delving into extreme budget territory.

-If you don’t need the onboard graphics and you can stretch your budget a bit further, the last-generation Ryzen 2600 is an amazing six-core CPU that can be had for around $120.
+If you don’t need the onboard graphics and you can stretch your budget a bit further, the last-generation Ryzen 5 2600 is an amazing six-core CPU for around $153.
 It will far outstrip the 3200G in multithreaded workloads thanks to its additional cores and threads.
 It can overclock up to near 2600X speeds too.

 As arguably the most competitive price for processors, the midrange is where you’re spoiled for choice.
-Of all of the chips available though, we have to recommend the ultra-affordable, impressively powerful, Ryzen 5 3600.
+Of all of the chips available, we recommend the ultra-affordable, impressively powerful Ryzen 5 3600.

-Building off of the success of its predecessor, the 2600, the Ryzen 5 3600 has the same six cores and 12 threads, but at its heart is an entirely overhauled Zen 2 architecture.
-It can boost up to 4.2GHz on a single core and with big improvements to instructions per clock and the added efficiency of the 7nm process node, this CPU is far more impressive than its last-gen counterpart.
+Building off the success of its predecessor, the Ryzen 5 2600, the 3600 has the same six cores and 12 threads, but at its heart is an entirely overhauled Zen 2 architecture.
+It can boost up to 4.2GHz on a single core, and with big improvements to instructions per clock and the added efficiency of the 7nm process node, this CPU is far more impressive than its last-gen counterpart.

 It goes blow for blow with the Intel 9600K in gaming and demolishes it in productivity tasks, making this a fair comparison for much more costly chips like the 9700K in many scenarios.
-The 3600X is a possible alternative at $40 more, but when it comes down to it, both chips perform pretty comparably.
+The 3600X is a possible alternative at $25 more, but ultimately both chips perform pretty comparably.
 The 3600 also enjoys the same automated overclocking tools, often making it within a hand’s reach of the 3600X anyhow.

-If you are more interested in multithreaded performance, a fair alternative is thewhich has two more cores and supports four more threads.
-The 3600 is far faster in games though, so bear that in mind when it comes to making your purchase.
+If you are more interested in multithreaded performance, a fair alternative is the, which has two more cores and supports four more threads.
+The 3600 is far faster in games, however, so keep that in mind when considering your options.